Pass Christian, Mississippi: The Widow Asmard

-American Civil War
+Antebellum Period

 The town was a famous resort prior to the American Civil War.
 It was a favorite location for the beach and summer homes of the wealthy of New Orleans, who built a row of historic mansions along the shoreline, where Scenic Drive was one of the country's notable historic districts.
 The Southern Yacht Club, established in 1849, was the first yacht club in the South and the second in the United States, and was originally located in Pass Christian before moving to New Orleans in 1857.
 The first sailing regatta on the Gulf Coast was sailed in the Mississippi Sound on July 21, 1849, and organized by the Pass Christian Regatta Club with twelve boats participating.

 Hurricanes and disaster management

 Hurricane Camille

-Pass Christian was in the path of two of the most intense hurricanes ever to hit the United States--Hurricane Camille on August 17, 1969, and Hurricane Katrina on August 29, 2005.
+Pass Christian was in the path of two of the most intense hurricanes ever to hit the United States—Hurricane Camille on August 17, 1969, and Hurricane Katrina on August 29, 2005.
 Each hurricane caused the near total destruction of the city.

 Hurricane Camille destroyed the Richelieu Apartments killing eight people who had chosen to ride the storm out.
 Early Sunday, August 17, the storm was southeast of New Orleans by 200 miles.
 A Hurricane Warning was then announced for the entire Mississippi Coast.
 Evacuation was advised but some of the occupants of the Richelieu apartments allegedly ignored the warning.
 The fictional hurricane party depicted in Hurricane, a 74-minute TV movie featuring some notable stars, includes original footage of Camille.